stuck-overflow/ferris-bot/README.md

 On first run, the bot will print an URL you need to go to in order to complete the authentication process.

-## Discord authentication

-### 1. Register your bot

-To register a new application visit https://discord.com/developers/applications and create a new

-Select bot from the options, check the permissions for the bot to write to the chat and then copy

-### 2. Obtain a channel ID

-Right click the channel you wish to post to in Discord and select 'Copy ID'

-### 3. Add credentials

-Add the bot authorisation token and channel ID to your `ferrisbot.toml` file as described above.